SohrabRezaei/Global-Crop-Yield-Analysis/README.md

 Our project consists of three main sections:

-- **Prediction**: We trained our ML model on previous data to predict future total yield of selected crops to help current and new farmers/business owners make an informed decision based on their existing area conditions (rain, temperature, pesticides).
+- **Prediction** 👩‍🌾👨🏿‍🌾📈: We trained our ML model on previous data to predict future total yield of selected crops to help current and new farmers/business owners make an informed decision based on their existing area conditions (rain, temperature, pesticides).
-- **Analysis**: In this section, we want to give the users visual representation of different weather phenomena that would affect their crop yield.
+- **Analysis** 🌦️: In this section, we want to give the users visual representation of different weather phenomena that would affect their crop yield.
-- **Recommendations**: We are trying to advise farmers top three crops to grow in their respective countries (based on each countries' average temperature, rainfall and used pesticide) to maximize total crop yield.
+- **Recommendations** 🌱: We are trying to advise farmers top three crops to grow in their respective countries (based on each countries' average temperature, rainfall and used pesticide) to maximize total crop yield.

 ## Description of the Source Data
 We found our datasets for this project on Kaggle: [Crop_Yield_Prediction_Dataset](https://www.kaggle.com/datasets/patelris/crop-yield-prediction-dataset?select=yield.csv)